agarzola/bustime/README.md

 }
 ```

 I’ve omitted the `validate` property from the descriptions below for the sake of being succinct.
-Just know that it’s available in each of these request type-specific methods.
+Just know that it’s available in each of these endpoint-specific methods.

 ---